TLCFEM/suanPan-manual/docs/Example/Structural/Dynamics/mass-spring-dashpot-system.md

 ### Elements

-The springs can be modelled by using either [T2D2](../../../Library/Element/Truss/T2D2.md), which uses strain and strain rate as the basic quantities, or [Spring01](../../../Library/Element/Special/Spring01.md), which users displacement and velocity as the basic quantities.
+The springs can be modelled by using either [T2D2](../../../Library/Element/Truss/T2D2.md), which uses strain and strain rate as the basic quantities, or [Spring01](../../../Library/Element/Special/Spring01.md), which uses displacement and velocity as the basic quantities.

 ```text